Installation¶

 Now, upgrade your pip and then install the required Python packages:

-(venv)$ pip install -U pip setuptools wheel gunicorn
+(venv)$ python -m pip install -U pip setuptools wheel gunicorn

 Database |